kromerm/adfdataflowdocs/Transformations/SourceTransform.md

 ![Scource Transformation](../images/source.png "source 2")

-#### You can modify the name of the source columns and their associate data types
+#### You can modify the name of the source columns and their associated data types